TykTechnologies/tyk-demo/README.md

 # Resuming

 Deployments can be resumed if their containers have stopped.
-This is useful for situations where you want to resume using Tyk Demo after Docker has been restarted.
-Resuming deployments just restarts the existing contains and uses the existing volumes.
-This means that resumed deployments don't need to be rebootstrapped as they already contain the necessary data.
+This is useful for situations where you want to resume using Tyk Demo after its containers have been stopped, such as when Docker is restarted.
+Resuming deployments uses the existing containers and volumes, which means that the deployment resumes using its previous state.
+As such, it's not necessary to rebootstrap the deployment, as all the necessary data is already available.

 The script automatically determines which deployments to resume by reading the deployments listed in `.bootstrap/bootstrapped_deployments`.